How We Developed Our GCSE Maths Revision Programme

-The 1-to-1 model provided by our online tutoring is beneficial for all levels and all types of students.
+The one to one model provided by our online tutoring is beneficial for all levels and all types of students.
 The model is particularly special because it allows for targeted individual intervention, both through the lessons selected in the diagnostic element of the programme, and the tutors’ regular assessment during a lesson.
 This in turn allows students to practice specific areas for development identified throughout the session.

 Tutoring helps to build confidence, engages students who may otherwise be apathetic or reluctant to participate, and provides time for students with gaps to be inquisitive and develop their knowledge.
 Pedagogically, tutoring allows students to become more confident in specific areas of need and work at their own pace, as well as receiving instant feedback.
 Students have tangible opportunities to check their understanding and make progress.

-Emotionally, 1-1 online tutoring takes away the distractions of the classroom, as well as any embarrassment about asking questions.
+Emotionally, one to one online tutoring takes away the distractions of the classroom, as well as any embarrassment about asking questions.
 In our low-stakes tuition sessions, students are generally more engaged with the learning process and feel comfortable asking questions about their maths, with a personal tutor who will support them every step of the way.

-How do secondary students react to this new intervention?
+How do secondary students react to our intervention?